Your Guide to Buying Property in Lisbon

 Chiado, one of the most trendy spots in Lisbon, is a famous meeting point to have coffee in historic cafes and shop in nice stores.
 It’s a district combining new and old.
 Many of the structures in this sophisticated and popular neighborhood were constructed in the 1700s, but many have been restored in the 1990s.
 There are many things to do in Chiado, thanks to the theatres, bookshops, and historic sites.
 Check out our Chiado real estate guide for further reading.

 Graça is one of the oldest neighborhoods in Lisbon.
 It has good connections to the Lisbon city center and the infrastructure system is efficient.
 There are new real estate development projects in the Graça district.
 Properties in Graça are cheaper than in Alfama which is the neighboring district.

 If you’re looking for a trendy neighborhood, go for a property in Principe Real.
 It’s very central and well-connected to other districts.
 It’s next to the famous Avenida da Liberdade.
 But, be prepared for higher prices compared to the rest of Lisbon.

 How Long Does it Typically Take To Buy a House in Lisbon?

 On average, it takes around three to five months to buy a house in Lisbon.
-And that range includes the two to three months it takes to find the right property and another one or two for paperwork before you can close on your new property.
+This period includes two to three months to find the right property and another one or two for paperwork before you can close on your new property.

 Keep in mind many factors could change this time frame, depending on individual circumstances like how much money is needed upfront, if you’ll get a mortgage, etc.